lace tatted by my grandmother

 While sorting through belongings, I found that while it's not the easiest thing in the world to do, the dismantling of a life can be bittersweet.
 I kept coming across things I had given to each of them over the years.
 I'd forgotten many of the handmade Mother's Day and birthday cards and how pleased they were to receive them.
 Isn't it funny that no matter our age, we still appreciate that parental pat on the head?

 I remember finding these curved glass frames at Target ages ago and thinking they were the greatest thing since sliced bread... the addition of a hand-lettered quote and some of my earliest quilling - bam, a gift.
+This one was for a friend who moved away... she and I would often walk together at Longwood Gardens.
 Now I look at the suspect flower arrangements, clumps really, and wonder what I was thinking!
 Ah well, the sentiments were sincere.

 It was the era of twee bows too, judging by the Mom card up top and this quilled topiary tree circa 2005.